1916 Finnish parliamentary election: Aftermath

-The elections would have significant consequences for Finland's political, administrative and social history.
-This was the first time the left had held a majority in Finnish parliament, which was only defeated in October 1917 after all the opposition parties, the Finnish Party, Young Finns, Swedish People's Party and Agrarians formed an electoral alliance, the "Bourgeoisie block".
+For the first time since parliamentary elections started in 1907, socialists gained a majority in the parliament, with the Social Democrats winning 103 of 200 seats.
+The elections also remain the only time in Finnish history in which a single party won a majority.
 The Tokoi Senate was formed under Socialist Oskari Tokoi, one of the first de facto socialist prime ministers in the world (though his title was Chairman of the Senate).
+The Social Democrats retained their majority until the dissolution of the parliament and subsequent elections in October 1917, when all the opposition parties (the Finnish Party, Young Finns, Swedish People's Party and Agrarians) formed an electoral alliance, the "Bourgeoisie block".

 In March 1917 the February Revolution essentially forced Tsar Nicholas II, who had the highest authority in the Grand Duchy of Finland, and who could dissolve the Finnish parliament, to refuse any new laws and appoint a governor-general when he abdicated.
 This began an administrative crisis, both for the socialists and the bourgeoisie block, on how to proceed.
 The Provisional Republican Russian government was still in power and administration continued relatively normally, but domestic issues including rising inflation, food shortages and political radicalism was a daily issue in both cities and the countryside.